 Visiting Botswana is a truly remarkable experience that will create lasting memories and awaken a deep passion for Africa.
 We hope you're ready!

 We've taken the liberty to answer everything you may need to know about visiting Botswana

-Botswana is considered an all-year-round destination, with each season offering unique wildlife opportunities.
-However, one of the best times to travel is the dry season, from June to October, when the Okavango Delta is in full flood, and you can experience water-based activities.
-However, some lodges have a permanent water source at or near the lodge, offering water-based activities all year round.
+Botswana is a year-round destination, with each season offering unique wildlife opportunities and activities.
+However, one of the best times to visit Botswana is the dry season, from June to October, when the Okavango Delta is in full flood, and you can experience water-based activities like mokoro excursions.
+However, some lodges have a permanent water source at or near the lodge, offering water-based game viewing all year round.

-- Green Season / Low Season – November to March
+- Green or Low Season: November to March

-- Shoulder Season / Mid Season – April to May
+- Shoulder or Mid Season: April to May

-- Peak Season / High Season – June to October
+- Dry or Peak Season: June to October

 January to February – Green Season (Low Season)

 March – Green Season (Low)

-Game viewing is getting better as the rains ease and animals return to more accessible dry season areas.
-Vegetation is still thick, and the temperature is hot, although not as bad as earlier in the year.
+Game viewing improves from March as the rains ease and wildlife returns to more accessible dry season areas.
+Vegetation is still thick and the days hot and humid, although not as bad as earlier in the year.
 Bridging the transition from low- to mid-season rates, March is an excellent time to nab that last-minute special.